Fall

 and weighs 10 lbs.
 Recommended load is 80 grains of 2F black powder with a .680

 Remington Model 1863 "Zouave" Armi Sport.
-The Zouave was a
+The Zouave Rifle

-favorite of soldiers during the Civil War and was recognized by experts as one
+was created for use by soldiers during the Civil War and was recognized by experts

-of the better made long arms of that era.
-This is a faithful reproduction of
+as one of the better made long arms of that era.
+This is a faithful reproduction

 marked "US" with the eagle.
 The triggerguard, barrel bands and patchbox